-If an unexpected situation occurs, which affects your ability to undertake an exam or a written or practical assignment, you have the opportunity to inform the University that this affected your capacity to complete the exam or assignment to the best of your ability.
+If an unexpected situation occurs, which affects your ability to undertake an exam or a written or practical assignment, you have the opportunity to inform the University that this affected your capacity to complete the exam.

 What does 'Mitigating Circumstances' mean?